Terri Trespicio, Tapped to Speak – InnovaBuzz 152

 To Be A Leader

 Don’t be afraid to bring in who you are.
 You are not just what you have done.
-You are what you promised the people can be.
+You are what you promised the people you can be.
 If you are a coward by needing someone’s approval, you will not leave a mark.

 Terri suggested I interview Paula Rizzo, an Emmy award-winning video/TV producer, Stephanie Hayes, Business Strategist and Coach, and Ilise Benun, a Business Coach & Speaker.
 So Paula, Stephanie, and Ilise keep an eye on your inbox for an invitation from us to the InnovaBuzz podcast, courtesy of Terri Trespicio.